 - Thickness:: is the thickness of the gear.

-Companies that gear applications there are many, as I have already commented previously.
+HR gear applications there are many, as I have already commented previously.
 Some of its practical applications are:

 - Vehicle gearboxes.